diaspora-orm/diaspora/README.md

 ## API Overview

+Need help getting started?
+We have a page on how to [get started in 5 minutes](https://diaspora.ithoughts.io/getting-started.html).

 Here is a short API overview.
 For a detailed API documentation, check the [Diaspora API Documentation](https://diaspora.ithoughts.io/jsdoc/index.html)

 ### Model methods